horaciovelvetine/ForceDrawnGraphs/README.md

   Ultimately untangling this data was not more effective, just confusing.
 KISS principle applies here, and the original approach is almost readable.

+### Module 3.3 - Vertices & Edges - Basic Graphset Assembly

+- Issue: I think having the edge be completely ignorant of the data from which they originate was good in theory, but there are a lot more Item/Statment pairs which would have a much harder time being represseented in the graph w/o some sort of info about the data they represent being present.
+Gonna sleep on this.